pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 In our [previous post](/post/gp4k-kubebuilder-lessons), we reviewed some of the details we learned about what it takes to build a working controller with KubeBuilder.
-In this post, we take you through our journey of applying Test Driven development within the KubeBuilder framework.
+In this post, we take you through our journey of applying test-driven development within the KubeBuilder framework.

 ## Testing

-Our journey of testing our Kubebuilder operator has been a long, iterative process.
-At the start of that process, we thought it would be best to utilize and follow the patterns in the Kubebuilder scaffolding.
+Our journey of testing our KubeBuilder operator has been a long, iterative process.
+At the start of that process, we thought it would be best to utilize and follow the patterns in the KubeBuilder scaffolding.
 However, as our project matured and we added features and accompanying test coverage, we encountered barriers to overcome.
 Initially, we struggled to know when our code under test was done executing.
 Then, after writing simple happy path tests, we wanted to test our handling of unexpected errors.
-Finally, faced with poor test performance, we decided to abandon the Kubebuilder test scaffolding altogether.
+Finally, faced with poor test performance, we decided to abandon the KubeBuilder test scaffolding altogether, and developed our own unit testing pattern.

 ### Using the KubeBuilder Scaffolding

-When we started our testing efforts, we thought it would be prudent to use the Kubebuilder test scaffolding.
-When generating a new controller, Kubebuilder generates scaffolding to start the test environment (testenv), create a manager, and add the reconciler to the manager so it will be able to receive requests.
+When we started our testing efforts, we thought it would be prudent to use the KubeBuilder test scaffolding.
+When generating a new controller, KubeBuilder generates scaffolding to start the test environment (testenv), create a manager, and add the reconciler to the manager so it will be able to receive requests.
 The testenv runs a real, ephemeral Kubernetes api-server and etcd to store state.

-Because the controller manager watches for changes to the objects, caches retrieved objects, and batches reconciliations, and because the object must round-trip through the api-server before reaching the controller, it may take time for Reconcile() to be called and for its effects to be observed.
+The controller manager watches for changes to the objects, caches retrieved objects, and batches reconciliations.
+Further the object must round-trip through the api-server before reaching the controller.
+Therefore it may take time for Reconcile() to be called and for its effects to be observed.
 Our tests were intermittently failing because of the unpredictability of the test system.
-Therefore, we sought to find a solution for synchronizing our tests so we would know when Reconcile() finished running before we made assertions about the results.
+We sought to find a solution for synchronizing our tests so we would know when Reconcile() finished running before we made assertions about the results.

 We found [a testing pattern from KubeBuilder v1][kb-v1-controllersuitetest] which we thought would help fix our flaky tests.
 In this pattern, you create a function that wraps the original Reconcile with a test Reconciler that writes to a channel when it finishes running.
-Our own version of this method that we called ReconcilerSpy is provided here.
-Compared to the Kubebuilder version, it adds the Result and error from the reconciliation to the channel.
+We created our own version of this method that we called ReconcilerSpy, provided here.
+Compared to the KubeBuilder version, it adds the _Result_ and _error_ from the reconciliation to the channel.

 [kb-v1-controllersuitetest]: https://github.com/kubernetes-sigs/kubebuilder/blob/v1.0.8/pkg/scaffold/controller/controllersuitetest.go